Foundations come together to bring Aaron Jones, Hardaway Sr. to EPCH

-EL PASO, TX (KTSM) – Localite and NFL running back Aaron Jones, along with NBA legend Tim Hardaway Sr., are scheduled to visit El Paso Children’s Hospital next week.
+EL PASO, TX (KTSM) – NFL running back Aaron Jones, along with NBA legend Tim Hardaway Sr., are scheduled to visit El Paso Children’s Hospital next week.

 Organizers say the visit, scheduled for July 8th, is a way to lift the spirits of patients and make charitable donations to the hospital.